lose power

 Pros:

-It uses very little fuel, once you bring the food to a boil (I use a butane stove) use the inner pan for four full minutes, then quickly put it in the outside Thermal Cooker and lock it closed.
-It now becomes like a slow cooker.
-Please don’t put frozen food in this gem, it will not defrost AND cook the food.
-You don’t need any particular recipe because it works similarly to a slow cooker.
+It uses very little fuel.
+Once you bring the food to a boil (I use a butane stove), use the inner pan for four full minutes, then quickly put it in the outside Thermal Cooker and lock it closed.
+It now functions like a slow cooker.
+Please don’t put frozen food in this gem, as it will not defrost and cook the food.
+You don’t need a particular recipe, as it works similarly to a slow cooker.

-I have a few of the Saratoga Jack’s Thermal cookers.
-Plus, with what’s going on with the shortage of many products that need parts, I would buy whatever you can now.
+I have a few Thermal cookers.
+Additionally, given the current shortage of many products that require parts, I would recommend buying whatever you can now.
+Thermal Cooker

 It’s great for frying sloppy joes, and it will keep them warm for 4-6 hours after the four full minutes of boiling.
-You can make chili as you do now with cooked beans, and fried meat and bring it to a boil for four full minutes.
-Place the inner pan inside the outer thermal cooker, set, and forget.
+You can make chili as you do now with cooked beans and fried meat, and bring it to a boil for four full minutes.
+Place the inner pan inside the outer thermal cooker, set it, and forget it.
 It will keep it warm for 4-6 hours.

-Bonus, if you make a salad, place the salad inside the inner pan and place it in the refrigerator overnight.
-The next morning, place the inner pan inside the thermal cooker and lock it closed.
-It will keep your food cold for 4-6 hours.
+Bonus: If you make a salad, place it inside the inner pan and refrigerate it overnight.
+The next morning, place the inner pan inside the thermal cooker and close the lid.
+It will keep your food cold for 4 to 6 hours.
 Perfect for family reunions.

 It’s perfect for ball games, busy families, and traveling.
 It uses very little fuel.
 I love it for traveling and for those times we lose power.